 Yachting journalist David Henshall has carried out a Boat Test of the H2 for Yachts and Yachting.
 View the article here.

 The Hadron H2 singlehander dinghy is sold in the UK by Hadron Dinghies Ltd. Their website contains full specifications and prices.

-The first national championships will be hosted by Warsash SC on 2-4 June 2017.
+The first national championships were hosted by Warsash SC on 2-4 June 2017.
 Every H2 then built (13) attended.
 The 2018 championships are at Herne Bay SC, Kent - we anticipate 20 entries.

 |Length over all||4.20 metres|

 A lot of thought has gone into making sailing the Hadron H2 dinghy a pleasant and rewarding experience.
 Here are some of the main features, many of which are shared with the original Hadron:

 - The extremely light, performance-orientated but forgiving hull form and rig produces a versatile, manageable dinghy which can be sailed on lake, river or sea, with good performance to windward and also offwind.
 An easy performance dinghy for novices.
 Excellent handling and exhilarating performance for experienced sailors.

 - A unique, 2 compartment buoyancy configuration which ensures that the boat floats low in the water when on its side, thus facilitating righting.
 The boat floats on its side with the centreboard just clear of the water, and when righted retains a very modest amount, which can be evacuated via the self- bailers within a minute or so, even in light conditions.

 - The angled boom provides plenty of headroom for ease of tacking.